 - Now, use a spoon to scoop out the pineapple chunks.
 The scoring you did in the previous step should make this process easier.
 Ensure you leave a border around the edges and the base to maintain the bowl structure.

-📌 TIP: Be sure to save the scooped pineapple chunks for other uses, such as in smoothies, as a snack, or even in the fried rice for a pineapple punch.
+📌 TIP: Be sure to save the scooped pineapple chunks for other uses, such as in smoothies, to make pineapple jam, to enjoy as a snack, or even in the fried rice for a pineapple punch.

 Putting it all together